awslabs/aws-encryption-sdk-specification/proposals/2020-07-01_aws-kms-keyring-redesign/change.md

 Rather than having a single keyring maintain all AWS KMS logic, logic is broken up into multiple keyrings.
 This will require additional documentation and updated usage examples.

+We no longer support a _discovery_ keyring that _attempts_ decryption for any encrypted data key in any/all AWS regions without additional configurations.
+If customers need a keyring that _attempts_ decryption in all AWS regions, they SHOULD call a service/API to get an updated list of AWS regions.
+They can then use this list with the [keyring-producing operations defined below](#keyring-producing-operations).
+This will prevent any ESDK or AWS SDK region-list from becoming stale over time.
+In most cases, customers SHOULD simply use the keyring-producing operation for the specific AWS region(s) they want to communicate with.
+This will allow customers to add additional AWS regions over time, without allowing access to AWS regions that are not currently required.
+This additionally reinforces customer intent.

 This is a one-way door, but allows for increased flexibility and significantly reduces the risk of future refactors and deprecations.

 ## Security Implications